 Aperture plays an important part in the look and feel of your images, In order to control the exposure of your camera, you have three separate settings.
 There are two ways to control the amount of light that enters the camera and exposes the photosensitive surface: aperture and shutter speed, and one way to control the sensitivity of that surface: ISO.
 Learning how and when to adjust these settings can help improve your photography.

-In this post, I’ll take about aperture, and answer the question: What Is The Aperture In Photography? .
+In this post, I’ll talk about the aperture, and answer the question: What Is The Aperture In Photography?

 What is Aperture?